-- 58. Plaintiff incorporates by reference and re-alleges each and every one of the allegations contained in the preceding and foregoing paragraphs of this Complaint as if fully set forth herein. - 59.
+- 47. Plaintiff incorporates by reference and re-alleges each and every one of the allegations contained in the preceding and foregoing paragraphs of this Complaint as if fully set forth herein. - 48.
 California law requires payment of overtime premium pay for all hours worked by non-exempt employees in excess of eight in one day or 40 hours in one week and for the first eight hours on the seventh-straight day of work in one workweek.
-(Lab.
-Code, § 510.)
+Lab.
+Code § 510; 8 Cal.
+Code Regs. § 11160, subd.
+3(A).
 It further requires payment of doubletime premium pay for all hours worked by non-exempt employees in excess of twelve hours in one day or in excess of eight hours on the seventh-straight day of work in a single workweek.
-(Ibid.) - 60.
-Time during which a worker cannot leave his or her worksite, even sleeping time, is considered hours worked under California law.
-(Mendiola v.
-CPS Security Solutions, Inc. (Cal., Jan.
-8, 2015) 15 Cal.
-Daily Op.
-Serv.
-203.) - 61.
+Lab.
+Code § 510; 8 Cal.
+Code Regs. § 11160, subd.
+3(A). - 49.
 Plaintiff and the Putative Class regularly worked hours for which they were not paid the overtime or doubletime premium wages.
-Defendants' overtime and doubletime wage violations include, but are not limited to, the failure to pay any wages whatsoever to Plaintiff and the Putative Class for 12 hours each workday, which time lawfully was considered overtime and/or doubletime hours worked. - 62.
-Plaintiff and the Putative Class seek such overtime and doubletime premium wages owed to them for the three-year period measured backward from the date of the filing of the initial Complaint in this matter.
+Defendants' overtime and doubletime wage violations include, but are not limited to, the failure to pay any wages whatsoever to Plaintiff and the Putative Class for 12 hours each workday, which time lawfully was considered overtime and/or doubletime hours worked, or for doubletime hours worked on the final working day of each seven- or fourteen-day "hitch." - 50.
+Plaintiff and the Putative Class seek such overtime and doubletime premium wages owed to them for the statutory period measured backward from the date of the filing of the initial Complaint in this matter. - 51.
+The exact amount of overtime and doubletime premium wages owed will not be fully ascertained until discovery is completed.
+Until Defendants produce the necessary documents for an accounting, Plaintiff is unable to determine the exact amount of overtime and doubletime premium wages owed.

-- 63. The exact amount of overtime and doubletime premium wages owed will not be fully ascertained until discovery is completed.
-Until Defendants produce the necessary documents for an accounting, Plaintiff is unable to determine the exact amount of overtime and doubletime premium wages owed. - 64.
-Labor Code section 218.6 states, "[I]n any action brought for the nonpayment of wages, the court shall award interest on all due and unpaid wages at the rate of interest specified in subdivision (b) of Section 3289 of the Civil Code, which shall accrue from the date that the wages were due and payable as provided in Part 1 (commencing with Section 200) of Division 2."
-Plaintiff seeks such interest on all overtime and doubletime premium wages owed to them for the three-year period measured backward from the date of the filing of the initial Complaint in this matter. - 65.
-Pursuant to Labor Code section 1194, Plaintiff requests the Court to award Plaintiff's reasonable attorney's fees and costs incurred in this action.
+52. Labor Code section 218.6 states, "[I]n any action brought for the nonpayment of wages, the court shall award interest on all due and unpaid wages at the rate of interest specified in subdivision (b) of Section 3289 of the Civil Code, which shall accrue from the date that the wages were due and payable as provided in Part 1 (commencing with Section 200) of Division 2."
+Plaintiff seeks such interest on all overtime and doubletime premium wages owed to them for the statutory period measured backward from the date of the filing of the initial Complaint in this matter.

+53. Pursuant to Labor Code section 1194, Plaintiff requests the Court to award Plaintiff's reasonable attorney's fees and costs incurred in this action.